-Ministry with Aboriginal Peoples matters to The Presbyterian Church in Canada.
+Ministry with Indigenous people matters to The Presbyterian Church in Canada.
 Through Presbyterians Sharing, the church supports seven ministries that focus exclusively with Indigenous people in Canada.
 The ministers, directors and representatives of these ministries form the National Native Ministry Council and meet for education, mutual support, renewal, sharing and to discuss issues of common concern.

 The history of the relationship between Indigenous people and The Presbyterian Church in Canada has been complex and often difficult.
 In 1994, The Presbyterian Church in Canada confessed its role in the tragic legacy of the Indian Residential Schools.
 The church is committed to walking with Indigenous people on a journey toward reconciliation and living out the spirit of the confession.